 The Geographical Knowledge and Understanding strand embeds key concepts for developing geographical understanding.
 These are high-level ideas or ways of thinking that can be applied across the two strands to identify a question, guide an investigation, organise information, suggest an explanation and assist in decision making.

-They are the key ideas involved in teaching students to think geographically and should be visible in the teaching and learning experiences.
+The key concepts develop students' abilities to think geographically and should be explicit in the teaching and learning experiences.
 Although the concepts are applied across most year levels, there is an emphasis on particular concepts from year to year.